Kava-Labs/kava-tools/oracle/README.md

 # how long (in seconds) before the oracle will consider a price expiring and post a new price, regardless of the value of deviation.
 # for example, if this is set to 600, the oracle will post a price any time the current posted price is expiring in less than 600 seconds.
 EXPIRY_THRESHOLD="300"

+# if the oracle should use the legacy HD path for kava (118).
+Setting to "true" will use 118, false will use 459
+LEGACY_HD_PATH="false"
 ```

 Setup a `systemd` file to run the oracle process.
 An example with user `ubuntu` is as follows (note that the `nodejs` process is at `/usr/bin/nodejs`, this may be different depending on how you install node ):